Recreation Services for Customers with Disabilities

 Information: For more information, contact the ADA Specialist at 703-324-8563, TTY at 711 (Virginia Relay).

-Traditional Programs for Customers with Disabilities
+Adapted Programs for Customers with Disabilities

-Traditional programs typically offer a structured environment and a lower staff ratio (1:2 or 1:4 depending on the program).
+Adapted programs typically offer a structured environment and a lower staff ratio (1:2 or 1:4 depending on the program).
 Customers in these programs typically have not yet developed the skills necessary for participation in an inclusive setting (ability to meet the code of conduct).

 The Park Authority's award-winning Adapted Aquatics is an individualized swimming and water activity program for customers with physical and developmental disabilities.
 This success-oriented program targets individuals who do not currently meet the prerequisites for participating in an inclusive environment.
 The program is designed to develop basic swim skills in a structured setting with one-on-one support from trained volunteers and family support in the water.